EMERGING MARKETS-Oil-sensitive Mexican, Colombian pesos lead losses in Latam

 The shock from negative prices was also felt in the base metal market, with the Chilean peso CLP= retreating in tandem with a drop in prices of copper, the country's top export.
 MET/L

-Argentina's peso ARS= weakened as the country ordered the issuance of $400 million in foreign currency Treasury bills on Tuesday, funds that could help bridge upcoming payments amid a major debt crunch.
+As Argentina's peso ARS= weakened, the government ordered the issuance of $400 million in foreign currency Treasury bills on Tuesday, funds that could help bridge upcoming payments amid a major debt crunch.

-The country has been struggling to negotiate with creditors over the repayment of its foreign debt, having recently unveiled a proposal to a bulk of its creditors late last week.
+Argentine bonds slipped around 1% as creditors digested the country's proposal to revamp around $66 billion in foreign debt in a bid to avoid what by some counts would be a ninth sovereign default.

-Latin American equities were also weaker, with bourses in Mexico .MXX and Chile .SPIPSA shedding 1% and 2%, respectively.
+Latin American equities were also weaker, in line with global peers, with bourses in Mexico .MXX and Chile .SPIPSA shedding 1.4% and 2.4%, respectively.
+The Colombian index .COLCAP lost the most, down 4.6%, with oil major Ecopetrol ECO.CN sliding 7%.

 Markets in Brazil, the region's largest economy, were closed for a holiday.